djgrant/nx-simple/README.md

 A package is a directory (often found in node_modules) that contains one or more modules, one or more entry points, and a package.json.
 Building to this standard structure ensures that the compilations steps remain simple, and that other tools in the ecosystem can easily resolve and import the built package.

-This executor does not bundle modules (for a few [reasons](#bundling)) but the packages produced by it can be consumed by your favourite bundler without making any modifications to how it works.
+This executor does not bundle modules for a few [reasons](#bundling), but the packages produced by it can be consumed by your favourite bundlers without making any modifications to how they work.

 > ⚠️ Currently the executor only supports ESM projects.
 This may not change.